Psilocybe azurescens: Legal status

 Possession and/or cultivation of this species is illegal in a number of countries, including in the United States under federal law.
-However, the state of Oregon and the cities of Seattle, Washington; Denver, Colorado; Oakland, California; Santa Cruz, California; and Ann Arbor, Michigan have decriminalized possession of personal amounts of psilocybin mushrooms.
+However, in the state of Colorado, as well as through the work of Decriminalize Nature in cities such as of Seattle, Washington; Oakland, California; Santa Cruz, California; and Ann Arbor, Michigan policy to effectively decriminalize possession, cultivation, and sharing of personal amounts of psilocybin mushrooms has passed successfully.
 It is considered a Class A Drug in New Zealand.

 Effects

+Wood lover's paralysis, a form of temporary paralysis or weakness, has been reported anecdotally after the ingestion of P. azurescens mushrooms.
+Baeocystin is present in fruiting bodies, with trace amounts of norbaeocystin.
+Psilocybin concentration decreases with age.